 Second, our use of USALEEP-based mortality incidence data at the census-tract level reflects not only the uncertainties associated with the model used in that study, but also includes approximations of rates for the 85+ category, which were not reported in the USALEEP results.
-We are currently in the process of obtaining administrative data sets for a series of locations that we will use to provide some spot validations of these estimates.17
+We are currently in the process of obtaining administrative data sets for a series of locations that we will use to provide some spot validations of these estimates.23

 The race-specific concentration-response estimates applied in this study are derived from high quality peer-reviewed epidemiological literature and build off a substantial foundation of such studies conducted over decades that have found associations between fine particle exposures and mortality and morbidity.
-Nonetheless, the estimation of these race- and ethnicity-stratified risk estimates is a recent development in the evolution of this literature; additional studies in this area will help give us a fuller picture of the uncertainty and variability in effect modification of PM attributable mortality impacts by race and ethnicity.
-Our benefit results for NAAQS levels as low as 10 or 8 μ g/m3 presume that levels at or near these would still result in health impacts, and that the relationship would continue to be linear; this assumption continues to be supported by studies finding health impacts using studies of more recent air quality featuring lower mean concentrations (e.g., Pope et al, 2019, Wang et al. 2020, Wu et al., 2020).
-Further EPA notes in the PA that some studies report confidence in the linear relationship down as low as 5 μ g/m3 (2021).
+Nonetheless, the estimation of these race- and ethnicity-stratified risk estimates is a recent development in the evolution of this literature; additional studies in this area will help give us a fuller picture of the uncertainty and variability in effect modification of PM mortality impacts by race and ethnicity.
+Our benefit results for NAAQS levels as low as 10 or 8 μ g/m3 presume that levels at or near these would still result in health impacts, and that the relationship would continue to be linear, as is assumed by EPA in its PA; this assumption continues to be supported by studies finding health impacts using studies of more recent air quality featuring lower mean concentrations (e.g., Pope et al, 2019, Wang et al. 2020, Wu et al., 2020).